kbroman/blog/content/post/2018-03-16-learning-a-new-programming-language.md

 But most importantly, you want an informal script that you can quickly skim through or search, because you'll forget stuff:

-- How do define a function in this language?
+- How do I define a function in this language?
 - What do I use to indicate comments?
 - How do I concatenate two vectors?
 - How do I search for an element in a vector?